Leantime/docs/getting-started/new-project.md

 ![logo](../_images/getting-started/image24.png)

-On the To Do screen, you’ll be able to attach actions to a milestone, start a spring, change views from Kanban to List format.
+On the To Do screen, you’ll be able to attach actions to a milestone, start a sprint, change views from Kanban to List format.

  If you’ve already added in milestones, this screen will also pre-populate with the filters on.
 To move away from the milestone related To Dos, you’ll click the drop down on the left hand side with the arrow on it.
 You can then select All Milestones.
 This will make that bar disappear.
 To bring it back, select Filters.

 You’ll also have the ability to add specific To Dos and quickly get an overview of where you, or your teammates, are with their work efforts.

 The List View offers the same options but in a different viewing format.
 This is a Backlog view if you’re used to SCRUM.

 ## Start a Sprint